jina-ai/jina/docs/get-started/what-is-cross-modal-multi-modal.md

 Creative AI holds great potential for the future.
 It has the potential to revolutionize how we interact with machines, helping us create more personalized experiences, e.g.:

-- create realistic 3D images and videos of people and objects, which can be used in movies, video games, and other visual media.
+- Create realistic 3D images and videos of people and objects, which can be used in movies, video games, and other visual media.
-- generate realistic and natural-sounding dialogue, which can be used in movies, video games, and other forms of entertainment.
+- Generate realistic and natural-sounding dialogue, which can be used in movies, video games, and other forms of entertainment.
-- create new and innovative designs for products, which can be used in manufacturing and other industries.
+- Create new and innovative designs for products, which can be used in manufacturing and other industries.
-- create new and innovative marketing campaigns, which can be used in advertising and other industries.
+- Create new and innovative marketing campaigns, which can be used in advertising and other industries.

 ## Relationship is the key